How can I minimize my computer's impact on the environment?

 At IU, instructors can reduce resource use both in and out of the classroom:

-- Accept and grade assignments electronically, using Oncourse.
+- Accept and grade assignments electronically, using Oncourse or Canvas.

 - Encourage students to print only what is necessary.
 Consider carefully whether students need hard copies to meet learning objectives before asking them to print materials.
 When students must print, encourage them to use print settings that minimize paper use (e.g., setting margins to 1 inch instead of the default 1.25 inches, and using duplex printing if acceptable).